Summer Rowing CampS for

 When you arrive, we will meet in the parking lot near the front door.
 Coach will take roll at the start of camp, so plan to arrive a few minutes early.

-• Day 1: All athletes on land.
-Staff introduction, boat house tour, learning to safely handle equipment, learning the basic rowing stroke on the rowing machine and the dock box (boat placed on dock so campers can practice getting in and out, and take rowing strokes).
+• Beginning athletes will be on land with a coach.
+They’ll start with a boat house tour, then learn to safely handle equipment and the basic rowing stroke on the rowing machine and the dock box (a boat placed on the dock so campers can practice getting in and out, and take rowing strokes).

-• Day 2,3,4: Half of camp time will be on land continuing to develop basic movements on the rowing machine.
+• Beginning athletes will spend half of camp time on land continuing to develop basic movements on the rowing machine.
 The other half of camp is on the water applying the learned skills to move the boat efficiently.
+Time on the water will increase through the week.

 Note!